oaknational/dfe-curriculum-ontology/docs/proposed-change-to-resolve-conflicting-role-of-subject-class.md

 - **Future-proof:** Flexible for emerging requirements
 - **Professional:** Ready for public scrutiny and reuse

-For DfE's immediate needs, this change introduces a 1:1 correspondence that maintains all current functionality while establishing a foundation for world-class curriculum data infrastructure.
+In practical terms, from a DfE perspective, this proposed change is 'under-the-hood' and has no impact on the current work authoring the new National Curriculum.
+With the 1:1 constrain employed, the model is logically equivalent to the current agreed National Curriculum ontology.

-**This is the architectural refinement that makes our ontology demonstrably world-class.**
+**This is the architectural refinement results in an ontology that is demonstrably world-class.**